 Interview by Milda Urban, Summersalt Yoga founder

 One of our favourite (if not THE favourite) parts of yoga retreats is meeting and connecting with wonderful souls from all over the world.
 Each of them has their story to tell, their journey to share.
-This June we’ve hosted an amazing young photographer Izzy Dempsey from Nova Scotia who has not only given us the gift of her amazing art, but also her insights into life, world and travel.
+This June we’ve hosted an amazing young photographer Izzy Dempsey from Nova Scotia who has not only given us the gift of her amazing art, but also her insights into life, the world, and travel.

 Tell a little bit about yourself and of course – how did you get into photography?

 As I’ve been meeting people along the road during my travels, people often look a little perplexed when I say I’m from Nova Scotia, Canada.
-The typical response is “so, is that around Vancouver, or Toronto?” – nope.
+The typical response is “so, is that around Vancouver or Toronto?” – nope.
 It’s a little province right on the East Coast, on a peninsula!
-With nature and ocean at my finger tips, I’m thankful for the roots it has given me.
+With nature and the ocean at my fingertips, I’m thankful for the roots it has given me.
 I find now whenever I travel for long periods, by the end of it, if I’ve been without the ocean for a while – I start to crave it.
 It feels almost necessary for my survival now.

 My interest in photography sparked at the early age of 11, when I chanced upon an old film camera next to a garbage bin.
-From then on, I was fascinated by capturing moments and stories, and using it to communicate with the world around me.
+From then on, I was fascinated by capturing moments and stories and using it to communicate with the world around me.
 I started pursuing it professionally after I shot my first wedding at 15, and although there has been the ups and downs with creating a business that feels representative of who I am and the art I want to produce, I’ve never questioned it as my life long career.

 What is the most important thing for you in your craft?

 The most important thing for me in my craft would be capturing stories and emotions, that in return can be interpreted to the viewer to speak to them in a way that makes them feel connected.
-The moment and emotion it draws out is what inspires me to lift the camera to my eye, and then the composition and details come afterwards.
+The moment and emotion it draws out is what inspires me to lift the camera to my eye, and then the composition and details come afterward.

-For example, while on the island of Vis at the retreat – the scenery we were surrounded with on a daily basis was in fact breath taking, but my eye was caught more by the smiles and relationships building within the guests, or the moments of peace and serenity that some would be experiencing within themselves.
+For example, while on the island of Vis at the retreat – the scenery we were surrounded with on a daily basis was in fact breathtaking, but my eye was caught more by the smiles and relationships building within the guests or the moments of peace and serenity that some would be experiencing within themselves.